zeldaret/oot/tools/ZAPD/docs/zapd_extraction_xml_reference.md

 ### TextureAnimation

-A data type exclusive to Majora's Mask, that has scrolling, color changing, and texture changing capabilities.
+A data type exclusive to Majora's Mask, that has scrolling, colour changing, and texture changing capabilities.
 Declaring the main array will generate everything else; textures for the TextureCycle type must be declared manually in the XML to use symbols.
 (If it does reference any undeclared textures, ZAPD will warn and give the their offsets.)

 ```xml
 <TextureAnimation Name="gRosaSistersTexAnim" Offset="0xD768"/>